NSSVitchennai/NSSVitchennai/README.md

 Check out our [RFID Attendance System](./projects) section to explore ongoing initiatives and find projects you're interested in contributing to.

 ## Contact Us
-E-mail : nssvitofficialcc@gmail.com
+E-mail: nssvitofficialcc@gmail.com
-Instagram : Nssvitchennai
+Instagram: Nssvitchennai
-If you have any questions, suggestions, or need assistance, feel free to reach out to us.
-You can find our contact information on our [website](https://nssvitchennai.netlify.app) or by sending an email to nss@example.com.
+If you have any questions, or suggestions, or need assistance, feel free to reach out to us.
+You can find our contact information on our [website](https://nssvitchennai.netlify.app) or by sending an email to nssvitofficialcc@gmail.com.

 Thank you for your interest in NSS and your commitment to making a positive impact in our community!